shruthikab/shruthikab/README.md

-- 👋 Hi, I’m @shruthikab
+- 👋 Hi, I’m Shruthika
 - 👀 I’m interested in coding, learning computing, game development
-- 🌱 I’m currently learning python, scratch
+- 🌱 I’m currently learning python, Java

 <!---
 shruthikab/shruthikab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.